Course Title: Facilitate e-learning

 National Element Code & Title:

 1. Establish the e-learning environment

-1.1.
-Access, read and interpret learning strategy and learning program to determine learning outcomes and objectives to be met
+1.1 Access, read and interpret learning strategy and learning program, to determine the learning outcomes and objectives to be met

 2. Introduce e-learning

 2.1 Provide effective introduction to the e-learning environment and discuss, clarify and agree upon objectives and e-learning protocols